Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

-Next, we form a list of the sequences which could possibly appear as a member of a Williamson sequence of order $n$.
+Next, we form a list of the sequences that could possibly appear as a member of a Williamson sequence quadruple of order~$n$.
 To do this, we examine every symmetric sequence $X\in\brace{\pm1}^n$.
-For all such $X$ we compute $\PSD_X$ and ignore those which satisfy $\PSD_X(s)>4n$ for some $s$.
+For all such~$X$ we compute $\PSD_X$ and ignore those that satisfy $\PSD_X(s)>4n$ for some $s$.
 We also ignore those~$X$ whose rowsum does not appear in any possible solution $(R_A,R_B,R_C,R_D)$ of the sum-of-squares Diophantine equation~\eqref{eq:willdioeq}.
-The sequences $X$ which remain after this process form a list of the sequences which could possibly appear as a member of a Williamson sequence.
-At this stage we could generate all Williamson sequences of order $n$ by trying all ways of grouping the possible sequences $X$ into quadruples and filtering those which are not Williamson.
-However, because of the large number of ways in which this grouping into quadruples can be done this is not feasible to do except in the case when $n$ is very small.
+The sequences~$X$ that remain after this process form a list of the sequences that could possibly appear as a member of a set of Williamson sequences.
+At this stage we could generate all Williamson sequences quadruples of order~$n$ by trying all ways of grouping the possible sequences~$X$ into quadruples and filtering those that are not Williamson.
+However, because of the large number of ways in which this grouping into quadruples can be done this is not feasible to do except for small~$n$.